September 2013

 Beyond here there was another issue that caught my attention.
 For some reason, someone had fitted some non-standard o rings in the fork top nuts.
 From the look it had been done a very long time ago.
 Age had caused the o rings to distort and swell outside their intended location, which had in turn prevented the fork stanchions from being located in their correct place.
 This effectively alters the steering head geometry and effects the steering of the bike.
 Not by a lot, but it simply should not be so.

 I put all these things to rights until I was happy that - if it were my bike - I would be satisfied that it was the best it could be.
-There were some carb tuning issues that I was able to adjust out to best effect, and it became a very compliant machine and a joy to operate.
+Or so I thought.

-I was lucky enough to undertake a delivery trip of 200 miles, and the smile did not leave my face for the whole thing.
-A very sweet example of a sorted machine.
+I was lucky enough to undertake the delivery trip of 200 miles, and the smile did not leave my face for the whole thing.
+A very sweet example of a better sorted machine with a working electric start.

-Whilst I lament the fact that often owners have received less for their money than they should have, I am most happy to have been an instrument in rectifying such a situation.
-This bike had the potential to be an almost perfect example of a T160 Trident.
+Whilst I lament the fact that often owners have received less for the purchase price than they should have, and I am most happy to have been an instrument in helping to rectify such a situation.
+This bike is now the best example of a T160 Trident that I can manage without getting too obsessive.